The contact geometry of the spatial circular restricted 3-body problem: Moser regularization of level sets of

 The goal of this subsection is to show that the level set $Q^{-1}(\frac{1}{2}\mu^2)$ is of contact type.
 In other words, we check that the Liouville vector field $X=\eta \cdot \partial_\eta$ is transverse to the level set $Q^{-1}(\frac{1}{2}\mu^2)$ near the Moon, i.e., over points $(\xi,\eta)$ satisfying $|\eta|(1-\xi_0)<\epsilon$.
 Of course there are two connected components but we only consider the Moon component.
 For $\mu > 0$, $X(Q)$ is given by

 It is clear that the first term is positive.
-The strategy of estimating the second term is to obtain a lower bound on $|f(\xi,\eta)|$.
-We first get an upper bound on $|\eta|$ from the level set condition $Q^{-1}(\frac{1}{2}\mu^2)$.
-After that we will bound $|f(\xi,\eta)|$ by following inequality
+The strategy of estimating the second term is to obtain a lower bound on $|f(\xi,\eta)|$ and an upper bound on $|\eta|$ from the level set condition $Q^{-1}(\frac{1}{2}\mu^2)$.
+We will bound $|f(\xi,\eta)|$ by following inequality

 where we have assumed that $c$ is negative.
 We are making this assumption, since we are concerned with level sets $H^{-1}(c)$ with $c<H(L_1)+\epsilon<0$.
 Because $|M|=1-\mu,|\xi|=1$ and $(1-\xi_0)|\eta|<\epsilon$, we find that